-The whitepaper is in right direction to build south-south collaboration where India plays an congratulate teams from Atal Innovation Mission, NITI Aayog, and UNCDF for outlining the steps to make India agritech leader.
+The whitepaper is in right direction to build south-south collaboration where India plays an anchoring role and drives innovation and exchange of ideas globally.
+I would like to congratulate teams from Atal Innovation Mission, NITI Aayog, and UNCDF for outlining the steps to make India agritech leader.